 The benefits of outsourcing CX and IT in India

-English proficiency, a surplus of IT workers and a number of geopolitical factors made India a premier outsourcing destination starting in the 1990s.
+English proficiency, a surplus of IT workers and a number of geopolitical factors made India a premier outsourcing destination as early as the 1990s.

-Despite this shift, India boasts several distinct advantages in the outsourcing market, including a growing middle class, peace and political stability, and most notably, its unparalleled young, tech-minded population stemming from one of the best networks of high-tech universities in the world.
+India boasts several distinct advantages in the outsourcing market, including a growing middle class, peace and political stability, the government's Digital India initiatives and most notably, its unparalleled young, tech-minded population stemming from one of the best networks of high-tech universities in the world.
 These factors helped India build a juggernaut of IT and back-office outsourcing services that remains steadfast today.

-If you haven't considered India as a potential outsourcing destination, here's why it may be time to reconsider.
+If you haven't thought about India as a potential outsourcing destination, here's why it may be time to reconsider.

 Large, highly trained talent pool

 India's talent pool is already among the largest globally, and is still poised for significant growth.
-According to a McKinsey report, India's labor force is expected to grow by 138 million people by 2030, or about 30%.
+Some researchers estimate that India's labor force will increase by as much as 30% by 2030.

-While the country was originally known as a call center destination - and it still handles its fair share of CX outsourcing - India's strong suit is IT outsourcing, accounting for about two-thirds of the global market for these services.
+While the country was originally known as a call center destination — and it still handles its fair share of CX outsourcing — India's strong suit is IT outsourcing (ITO), accounting for about two-thirds of the global market for these services.
+It also has no shortage of young tech talent, with over three million new graduates from top technical institutions each year.
 "In terms of its knowledge base, and from a technical standpoint, India is number one.
 It has the largest population for those skills," says King White, CEO of global location advisory Site Selection Group.

 According to White, other trending areas in India's outsourcing industry include back office processing in healthcare and financial services, as well as Knowledge Process Outsourcing (KPO) for legal and other highly-skilled specialized work.
 India is still cost-effective and convenient, White adds.